fiamma-chain/fiamma-committee-cli/README.md

 #### 3. Monitor the challenge process

-After you execute the challenge finish command, you can monitor the challenge process by the following command:
+After executing the challenge finish command, you can monitor the challenge process using:

 ```
 fcli challenge --network testnet info --proof-id <PROOF_ID> --vk-path <VK_PATH> --circuit-type groth16
 ```

-You can see that the console will print out the challenge tx id and committe generated assert tx id and the challenge status You should use the tx id to query the [signet explorer](https://mempool.space/signet/tx/d81eccdca492ad1c9e9b4e9dd48fb181eb566bed2949d3b8f13d28ff015e489b) to see if the challenge tx and assert tx is confirmed.
+The console will display the challenge transaction ID, committee-generated assertion transaction ID, and challenge status.
+You can use the [signet explorer](https://mempool.space/signet/tx/d81eccdca492ad1c9e9b4e9dd48fb181eb566bed2949d3b8f13d28ff015e489b) to verify if the challenge and assertion transactions have been confirmed.

 #### 4.Disprove the challenge